jdimauro/witch-lights/README.md

 Most likely you've got a 3-volt signal from the Arduino Due connected to the NeoPixels.
 Usually this is a wiring mistake.

 * Check to make certain you have pin 6 on the Arduino Due connected to the *second pin from the right* on the "top" of the interface board, and the white ribbon cable wire is connected to the *third pin from the right* on the "bottom" of the board. ("Top" and "Bottom" here are assuming you hold the board with the IC on the _right_ side, and the DC power plug on the _left_.)
+* Is the logic level shifter installed correctly?

 TODO: more better troubleshooting